What We Spent: One-Week Christmas Market Trip to Vienna on a Budget

 Vienna’s market mugs and ornaments were some of the cutest we’ve seen.
 If you like collecting glühwein mugs, save a little room in your suitcase and your budget.
 We allocated a reasonable amount for those must-have Christmas market treasures.
 It's easy to get carried away with shopping at the markets, so setting a budget beforehand is a good idea.
 We spent about $100 on ourselves and gifts for family and friends.
 And you can’t get around the city without an eSIM!
 We always use Airalo for the easiest and most reliable eSIM option.
 We each got 5GB of data each which we can use throughout Europe, not just Austria.

-How Do You carry Christmas Market Goodies Home?
+How Do You carry Christmas Market Purchases Home?

 Visiting Christmas Markets in Mid-November